Lassa30/deepdreaming/README.md

 There are two ways to experience `DeepDreaming`:
 1. Play with the Streamlit demo
-2. Dream deeper with Jupyter Notebooks (also available on Kaggle)
+2. Dream deeper with Jupyter Notebooks

 Each approach has detailed guides below.
 Remember that DeepDream doesn't have a one-size-fits-all configuration - you'll get the **best results** by experimenting with different settings for each image!